fgheysels/heating-tempflow-iotedge/docs/iot-edge-on-pi.md

 Once this is done, you can find a `config.yaml` file in /etc/iodedge In a next step, the connectionstring to the IoT Hub to which IoT Edge must communicate with must be specified in this file.

+Microsoft documentation on how to install can be found [here](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-install-iot-edge-linux-arm).